bitfinity-network/tech-docs-bitfinity-evm/docs/evm/01-evm-overview.md

 # EVM Overview

 The Bitfinity EVM is a blockchain L2 for Bitcoin, built on the IC.
-It accomplishes a 1:1 expeequivalence with the Ethereum protocol, but with limited on-chain block history.
+It accomplishes a 1:1 equivalence with the Ethereum protocol, but with limited on-chain block history.
 The block-history is instead maintained by archive nodes.

 :::tip
 We suggest you interact through the EVM through MetaMask or Hardhat as we provide